kikugo/Search-Wise/README.md

 python scrape_av_courses_detailed.py
 ```

-This will create an `av_courses_detailed.json` file with comprehensive course details.
+This will create or update the `av_courses_detailed.json` file with comprehensive course details.

 ### Search Tool